andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-5. Good communication is complex, nuanced and layered.
-Messages are conveyed and understood between the lines.
-The meaning is often implied but not explicitly stated.
+5. Good communication is sophisticated, nuanced, and layered.
+Messages are both spoken and read between the lines.
+Messages are often implied but not plainly expressed.
 ```
 Choose the option
 - Never